This article will help you identify and follow the steps on How to Choose Your Niche successfully.

 What do you want to promote?
 Digital cameras or drones?
 Bikes or kayaks?
 Clothing and footwear or watches and jewelry?
-Understanding what products will fit well in these categories is vital to your success as an affiliate.
+Understanding what products will fit nicely in these categories is vital to your success as an affiliate.

-Different niches fit different people and businesses, but if you’re a non-brand type of affiliate who’s unsure where to start, let me help!
+Different niches fit different people and businesses, but if you’re a non-brand type of affiliate unsure where to start, let me help!
 Read on to learn how to choose a niche for your business.

-The steps of choosing your own niche are:
+The steps of choosing your niche are:

 Understand the market

-E-commerce vs Physical stores
+E-commerce vs. Physical stores

 One of the first questions you’ll need to ask is, should I promote physical items or digital goods?
 You can compare these two markets with a brick-and-mortar business versus an online store.
-Some shoppers only buy online, and some would rather go to the store.
+Some shoppers only buy online, and some would instead go to the store.
 You’ll make more money with digital products because you don’t have the overhead of brick-and-mortar stores, but you’ll need to remember that physical items can be easier to sell.

-General vs Specific
+General vs. Specific

 Now that we’ve created two groups of potential customers (online shoppers and physical store shoppers), we can break this down further.
 We’re going to want to know if our customers are more specific in the things they buy or if they’re more general.
-For example, is our customer looking for a camera case because they have a specific brand of camera that fits it perfectly?
+For example, is our customer looking for a camera case because they have a particular brand of camera that fits it perfectly?
 Or could any case fit their camera?
-If you can find a particular product that customers in this market are looking for, you could do very well!
+If you can find a specific product that customers in this market are looking for, you could do very well!

-If we’ve narrowed our market down, now we need to know what category and sub-category we could fit into.
-Most affiliate programs will already tell you what category and sub-category they want you to promote.
+If we’ve narrowed our market down, we need to know what category and sub-category we could fit into.
+Most affiliate programs will tell you what category and sub-category they want you to promote.
 Still, if not, we’ll need to look at the different types of products available in our niche.
 This includes how many there are, how unique they are, and how price competitive they are.
 You can make a lot of money as an affiliate if you know the competition is not that intense.